Bayesian test of normality versus a Dirichlet process mixture alternative: A Dirichlet mixture of normals method for testing normality

-For developing a non-subjective test, \citet{carota.parmigiani.1996}, \citet{florens.richard.rolin.1996}, \citet{verdinelli.wasserman.1998}, and \citet{berger.guglielmi.2001} stress on the importance of maintaining balance between the null model and the nonparametric alternative.
-Each paper recommends specifying $\Pi_1$ as $\int \Pi_{\mu, \Lambda} d\pi_1(\mu, \Lambda)$ a mixture of local alternatives $\Pi_{\mu, \Lambda}$ mapped one to one to the elements of the null model.
-Most papers require this mapping to be given by embedding the null element as the mean of the local alternative: $\int F d\Pi_{\mu, \Lambda}(F) = F_{\mu, \Lambda}$.
-This is difficult to achieve with the commonly used Dirichlet process mixture of normals \citep{escobar.west.1995} that use a normal-inverse-Wishart base measure.
-We offer the following modification.
+For a non-subjective test, \citet{berger2001bayesian, verdinelli1998bayesian, florens1996bayesian} and \citet{carota1996bayes} stress on the importance of maintaining balance between the null model and the non-parametric alternative.
+All these authors recommend specifying $\Pi_1$ as $\int \Pi_{\mu, \sigma} d\pi_1(\mu, \sigma)$ a mixture of local alternatives $\Pi_{\mu, \sigma}$ mapped one-to-one to the elements $F_{\mu, \sigma}$ of the null model.
+Most of these authors require this mapping to be given by embedding the null element as the mean of the local alternative: $\int F d\Pi_{\mu, \sigma}(F) = F_{\mu, \sigma}$ for every $(\mu, \sigma)$.
+This is difficult to achieve with the commonly used Dirichlet process mixture of normals \citep{escobar1995bayesian} that use a normal-inverse-Wishart base measure.
+We offer the following modification along the lines of \citet{griffin2010default}.

 Let $\SS_p$ be the space of $p \times p$ symmetric positive definite matrices with all $p$ eigenvalues in $(0,1)$.
-For scalars $\omega_1$ and $\omega_2$ greater than $(p-1)/2$, let $\be(\omega_1,\omega_2)$ denote the multivariate beta distribution on $\SS_p$ \citep[][Chap.~3.3]{muirhead1982} having density
+For scalars $\omega_1$ and $\omega_2$ greater than $(p-1)/2$, let $\be(\omega_1,\omega_2)$ denote the multivariate beta distribution on $\SS_p$ \citep[][Chap.~3.3]{muirhead2005aspects} having density